NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 **3. SHOULD** use "Unlicensed" for software which is not licensed and is not "Proprietary".

-**4. SHOULD** use "Other" if the software is available under an uncommon license not listed below and which is not "Proprietary".
+**4. SHOULD** either use "Other" or the License name (if known) if the software is available under an uncommon license not listed below and which is not "Proprietary".
-        a controlled vocabulary of valid terms is defined in biotoolsSchema. see the syntax guidelines.

-> **Licenses:**
+> **Most Common Licenses (if you know of an important one to add feel free to suggest):**

 > Apache License 2.0